 Remove the lid.

 Add the remaining ingredients.
-The risotto will have a layer of liquid on top, which will quickly absorb.
-Stir in the Balsamic Roasted Tomatoes, basil and cheese.
+The risotto will have a layer of liquid on top, which will quickly absorb once you stir it.
+Stir in the Balsamic Roasted Tomatoes, basil and cheese using either a risotto spoon or wooden spoon.

 Serve immediately.

-Reheat with a little extra water to achieve the creaminess you want.
+- Reheat with a little extra water, if needed, to achieve the creaminess you want.

-Make risotto cakes!
-This is the recipe I use on the Food Network, sometimes without the corn.
+- Make risotto cakes!
+This is the recipe I use on the Food Network.

 Easiest Instant Pot Tomato Risotto